The Review Store:

 At the time this book was written, his wife Winnie had been

 diagnosed with cancer.
-She is no longer with us and my heart aches
+She is no longer with us and my heart

-cancer and the remarkable recovery he has made.
-Nor does he talk
+fight with cancer and the remarkable recovery he has made.

-about all the money he has raised for research of prostate cancer.
+Nor does he talk about all the money he has raised for research

 There is very little about his daughters as well, or his family life